 TinaCloud

 This electronic circuit simulation program has sophisticated capabilities.
-It allows you to simulate, in addition to the normal mixed-signal circuits, microprocessors also, VHDL, SMPS power supplies and radio frequency circuits.
-The calculations for electronic simulation are performed directly on the companyserver and allow an excellent simulation speed.
+It allows us to simulate.
+In addition to the normal mixed-signal circuits and microprocessors we can also work with, VHDL, SMPS power supplies and radio frequency circuits.
+The calculations for electronic simulation are performed directly on the company’s server.
+It allows an excellent simulation speed.

 Qucsis

-a circuit simulation software with graphical user interface.
-The software aims to support all kinds of circuit simulation types, e.g. DC, AC, S-parameter, Transient, Noise and Harmonic Balance analysis.
-Pure digital simulations are also supported.
-Qucs works on almost any operating systems such as Solaris, Apple Macintosh, Microsoft windows, FreeBSD, NetBSD etc. The program is released under the GNU General Public License in source code form, so you will need to compile it yourself before you can run it.
+It is circuit simulation software with a graphical user interface.
+The software aims to support all kinds of circuit simulation types, e.g., DC, AC, S-parameter, transient, noise, and harmonic balance analysis.
+This software also supports digital simulations.
+Qucsis works on almost any operating system, such as Solaris, Apple Macintosh, Microsoft Windows, FreeBSD, NetBSD, etc. The program is released under the GNU General Public License in source code form, so we need to compile it before running it.

 LT Spice Simulator